PositiveSumData/NationalOralHealthDataPortal/Data/National_Survey_of_Childrens_Health/README.md

 # HRSA National Survey of Children's Health

-The National Survey of Children's Health is a an annual household survey conducted by the Health Resources & Services Administration (HRSA).
+The National Survey of Children's Health (NSCH) is a an annual household survey conducted by the Health Resources & Services Administration (HRSA).
 It collects wide ranging information about American children ages 0-17 and reports results to the state and national levels.

 ## Utility

 The NSCH is one of the rare datasets to explore oral health status, covering topics such as presence of oral health problems, toothache, bleeding gums, difficulty chewing, and overall condition of teeth.
 It provides more population stratifications than most other public health datasets.
-Two of the measures are also components of the National Oral Health Surveillance System: [dental visits among children ages 1-17 years], and [preventive dental visit among children age 1-17 years].
+Two of the measures are also components of the National Oral Health Surveillance System: **dental visits among children ages 1-17 years**, and **preventive dental visit among children age 1-17 years**.

 ### Questions this dataset could help answer